KSEHano/BSc-Thesis/Thesis.md

 | SDL Trados      | **0,746** | **1,695** |
 | Bing            | **0,751** | **1,698** |

-CZ 1 against all with human
+: **Czech 1 against all**: {#tbl:Cz_1aa} Average of the corpus BLEU calculated on each chapter and average rank, significant differences are bold, the references are the human translation and all other translations

 | **Translators** | **Bleu**  | **Rank**  |
 | --------------- | --------- | --------- |